 The programme leads to a Master of Laws (60 credits) LLM with Legal Science as the main field of study.

 The programme has a duration of one year and it is based on full-time on-campus studies in English on advanced level.
-Being a full-time programme means that students are expected to study 40 hours a week of wich most of them are studies outside the classroom.
+Being a full-time programme means that students are expected to study 40 hours a week, and most of this is done outside the classroom.

 During the programme different forms of examination will be used, both orally and in writing.
 At the end of each course a written exam will be given.
 Multiple memorandums/essays will also be written during the program.
 These will be written individually.

 Courses within the programme